reflectoring/reflectoring.github.io/_posts/2021-12-21-guide-to-resttemplate.md

 * HTTP status 5xx: HttpServerErrorException
 * unknown HTTP status: UnknownHttpStatusCodeException

-These exceptions are subclasses of `RestClientResponseException` which is a subclass of RuntimeException.
+These exceptions are subclasses of `RestClientResponseException` which is a subclass of `RuntimeException`.
 So if we do not catch them they will bubble up to the top layer.

 The following is a sample of an error produced by the default error handler when the service responds with an HTTP status of 404: